anacierdem/libdragon-docker/README.md

     libdragon init

 On first init the container will be downloaded, started and latest libdragon will get installed on it with all the example ROMs built.
-Now you should see all the example ROMs built in the `libdragon-source` folder.
+Now you should see all the example ROMs built in the `libdragon` folder.

 The container's `make` can be invoked on your current working directory via;